Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- New York has not covered the spread at home, and is 0-3 overall there, this year.
+- New York is winless against the spread, and 0-3 overall, at home this year.

-- New York has not hit the over in three home games this year.
+- This season, in three home games, New York has not hit the over.

-- The average point total in Giants home games this season is 45.8 points, 2.8 more than this outing's over/under (43).
+- The average point total in Giants home games this season is 45.8 points, 2.8 more than this matchup's over/under (43).

-- The Panthers are unbeaten ATS (1-0) as 3-point favorites or more away from home.
+- On the road, the Panthers are unbeaten ATS (1-0) as 3-point favorites or more.

 Powered by Data Skrive.